-- 5.1 The NPA wants to improve its service and resolve problems as quickly as possible. - 5.2 If your complaint is upheld: - 5.2.1 you will receive a written apology; and - 5.2.2 an explanation of any redress and any steps taken to prevent a similar problem recurring. - 5.3 If your complaint is not upheld, the officer who conducted the investigation will write to you explaining the reasoning behind the decision.
+- 5.1 We want to improve our service and resolve problems as quickly as possible. - 5.2 If your complaint is upheld: - 5.2.1 you will receive a written apology; and - 5.2.2 an explanation of any redress and any steps taken to prevent a similar problem recurring. - 5.3 If your complaint is not upheld, the officer who conducted the investigation will write to you explaining the reasoning behind the decision.